ikmb-denbi/genome-annotation/README.md

 This pipeline can be used to annotate a genome de novo.

+### Introduction

 First, a Hints file is generated from all available evidences (proteins/EST and/or RNA-seq reads).

 Second, Augustus is used to predict gene models in the genome using the Hints file as extrinsic evidence.

-Finally, functional annotation can also be run to generate a final GFF3 file.
+Finally, functional annotation can also be run.

-### Introduction
-NF-hints: This pipeline produces a Hints file for genome annotation (with Augustus) from proteins/EST evidence and RNA-seq reads.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker / singularity containers making installation trivial and results highly reproducible.

 ### Documentation

-The NF-hints pipeline comes with documentation about the pipeline, found in the `docs/` directory:
+Documentation about the pipeline can be found in the `docs/` directory or under the links below:

 1. [Installation](docs/installation.md)
 2. Pipeline configuration